Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: INTRODUCTION

-where for observation $j$ in cluster $i$, $\bm{r}_{ij}$ is a vector of $r$ predictors of primary interest (e.g., policy variables) and any additional controls, $\bm{s}_{ij}$ is a vector of $s$ fixed effects that vary across clusters, and $\bm{t}_{ij}$ is a vector of $t$ fixed effects that are identified within clusters.
-In the state-policy example described in the introduction, the $\bm{r}_{ij}$ would include indicator variables for each policy change, as well as additional demographic controls; $\bm{s}_{ij}$ would include year fixed effects; and $\bm{t}_{ij}$ would indicate state fixed effects.
-Interest would center on testing hypotheses regarding the coefficients in $\bs\beta$ that correspond to the policy indicators, while $\bs\gamma$ and $\bs\mu$ would be treated as incidental.
+We consider a linear regression model of the form, where there are a total of \(m\) clusters; cluster \(i\) contains \(n_i\) units; \(\mathbf{y}_i\) is a vector of the \(n_i\) values of the outcome for units in cluster \(i\); \(\mathbf{R}_i\) is an \(n_i \times r\) matrix containing predictors of primary interest (e.g., policy variables) and any additional controls; \(\mathbf{S}_i\) is an \(n_i \times s\) matrix describing fixed effects that are identified across multiple clusters; and \(\mathbf{T}_i\) is an \(n_i \times t\) matrix describing cluster-specific fixed effects, which must satisfy \(\mathbf{T}_h \mathbf{T}_i' = \mathbf{0}\) for \(h \neq i\).
+Note that the distinction between the covariates \(\mathbf{R}_i\) versus the fixed effects \(\mathbf{S}_i\) is arbitrary and depends on the analyst's inferential goals.
+In a fixed effects model for state-by-year panel data, \(\mathbf{R}_i\) would include variables describing policy changes, as well as additional demographic controls; \(\mathbf{S}_i\) would include year fixed effects; and \(\mathbf{T}_i\) would indicate state fixed effects (and perhaps also state-specific time trends).
+Interest would center on testing hypotheses regarding the coefficients in \(\boldsymbol\beta\) that correspond to the policy indicators, while \(\boldsymbol\gamma\) and \(\boldsymbol\mu\) would be treated as incidental.